stefang/ofxWaveHandler/README.md

  ofxWaveHandler
  ==============

  Wrapper for libsndfile.
 Also does waveform generation etc...
-Created by Attila Fodor on 07/05/2014 - kevin@finecutbodies.com
+Created by Attila Fodor on 07/05/2014 - kevin@finecutbodies.com NOT FINISHED!

  STATUS REPORT: